 Many of our land-based traditional seismic products can be damaged, destroyed or otherwise consumed during our customer's field operations.
-We expect fiscal year 2024 demand for our land-based traditional seismic products may increase slightly over fiscal year 2023 levels.
+We expect fiscal year 2025 demand for our land-based traditional seismic products to remain flat over fiscal year 2024 levels.